Skip to main content

 More Information

 You may be eligible for CSP where the government pays part of your fees.
-CSP prices estimates only are calculated using the 2026 CSP rates.
-They are based on a full-time study load of eight units or 100 credit points.
+The estimated per unit fees are calculated using the annual CSP rate.
+It is based on a full-time study load of 100 credit points (eight units) per year.

 Intake